lydian/jupyterlab_hubshare/README.md

         "root_dir": "path/to/workspaces/
     }
 }
-c.HubShare.share_url_template = {
+c.HubShare.file_path_template = "{user}/{path}"
-    "path": "/user-redirect/"
-    "qs": {"from": "share", "path": "{user}/{path}"}
-}

 ```
 This will create a sharable link looks like:
-This will make the shareable link looks like http://your.jupyter/user-redirect/?from=share&path=userA/path/to/ipynb
+This will make the shareable link looks like http://your.jupyter/user-redirect/?hubshare-preview=userA/path/to/ipynb
 (if sharing userA's notebook)

+Note that given that the current contents manager doesn't have access to other users workspaces, setting `use_preview=False` will make invalid link.

 ## Troubleshoot